Dagdelo/simple-task-management/README.md

   - `docker compose watch`
   - `docker compose stop frontend`
   - `cd frontend && npm run dev`
+    - For the 1st time, you need to run `npm install` in the frontend folder.

 _Note to the reviewer_: There is a redirect issue with the docker compose local stack.
 This is why the frontend is stopped and then started locally (no docker).